Phase 1/2 Trial of CABA-201 in SLE

-We are currently recruiting patients with mPV for our Phase 1 trial.
+We are currently recruiting patients with SLE for our Phase 1/2 trial.

 In autoimmune diseases, B cells contribute to causing disease by initiating or continuing the self-directed immune response.
 In some cases, B cells develop receptors that mistakenly target healthy tissues and cells.
 Once activated, these B cells multiply and produce autoantibodies, or antibodies against self-proteins, that attack healthy cells.
 The disease-causing B cells may also engage other immune cell types in attacking healthy tissue.
-These B cells cause certain types of autoimmune diseases, called B cell-mediated autoimmune diseases, because they are caused by the B cells mistakenly perceiving healthy tissues as foreign and mounting an immune response.
+These B cells cause certain types of autoimmune diseases by perceiving healthy tissues as foreign and mounting an immune response.

-There is currently no cure for B cell-mediated autoimmune diseases.
-Current treatment options for B cell-mediated autoimmune diseases involve generalized immune suppression through corticosteroids as well as immunosuppressant medications and biologics.
+There is currently no cure for autoimmune diseases.
+Current treatment options for autoimmune diseases typically involve generalized immune suppression through corticosteroids as well as immunosuppressant medications and biologics.
 All of these current methods impair or destroy healthy B cells and/or other immune cells as well as pathogenic ones, weakening the patient’s overall immune function, potentially putting them at risk for infection and impairing their response to vaccines.
 In general, these drugs require long-term administration and may have life-threatening side effects.
-The ideal therapy in autoimmune diseases would completely and specifically eliminate only the disease-causing B cells with restoration of the normal immune system, enabling an “immune reset,” restoring the body’s immune system to its normal function of fighting foreign invaders, not healthy tissues.
+The ideal therapy in autoimmune diseases with B cell involvement would cause elimination of disease-causing B cells with restoration of the normal immune system, enabling an “immune reset,” restoring the body’s immune system to its normal function of fighting foreign invaders, not healthy tissues.

-We have announced that we are developing CAART candidates in the following disease areas:
+We are developing T cell therapy candidates in the following disease areas:

-MuSK MG is an autoimmune disease that causes debilitating and life-threatening muscle weakness.
+MuSK MG is an autoimmune disease that causes risk of debilitating and life-threatening muscle weakness.
 The MusCAARTes Phase I trial in MuSK MG is ongoing.